jgarza9788/AwakeUpWithSpotify/README.md

 true or false

 **file**
 the mp3 file to play
+but it can be any file you system can open

 **volume**
 the volume the computer should be at